kk23333/ALetter/README.md

 # A Letter
-Transform letter to a decent and classical style, combined with text emojis.
+Generate a letter to with a decent and classical style, combined with text emojis from limited simple input.
 + This is a letter generator that can transform several sentences composed of modern Chinese to a complete letter with all sections in ancient Chinese letter.
 + The letter also transform the modern Chinese to ancient Chinese.
  It's like when you input "Can I compare you to a summer's day?
 Although you are more lovely and more temperate."
 It returns